 Treasurer: Ed Lapsley

-5:00 p.m. mini-workshop of Hawaiian cultural or historic significance
+9:30 a.m. mini-workshop of Hawaiian cultural or historic significance, followed by business matters.

 Nohona Hawaiʿi, and its earlier version, the Hawaiian Committee, have a long history.

 Dozens of ordained priests have served in this Cathedral since the establishment of the Anglican faith in Hawaiʿi in 1862, though few have been of Native Hawaiian Ancestry.
 These included Queen Emma’s personal chaplain, Reverend William Ho‘opili Ka‘auwai.
 Then it took another ninety years before another minister of Hawaiian Ancestry was ordained: The Right Reverend Edwin Lani Hanchett was ordained a deacon, then a minister, then a bishop.

 Bishop Kennedy, who served in the mid-twentieth century, focused on raising up six priests of Native Hawaiian ancestry and six priests with “local” identity.
 He was not doing this for empowerment of indigenous peoples, but to stabilize the clergy of the Diocese.
 It was too expensive and disruptive to bring in priests from the mainland who stayed a few years before returning to the mainland.

 So what is the matter with bringing in priests from the mainland?
 They are certainly well trained in seminary.
 However, they do not understand our unique Hawaiian experience, sometimes making it difficult for the parishioners to relate to them.